MarianoChaves/pygent/docs/getting-started.md

 vc> bash cmd="cat hello.txt"
 ```

-You can disable all built-in tools with `pygent.clear_tools()` and
+You can disable all built-in tools with `pygent.clear_tools()` or
+remove a specific one with `pygent.remove_tool("bash")`.
+Restore the
-restore them using `pygent.reset_tools()`.
-The system prompt will update
+defaults at any time using `pygent.reset_tools()`.
+The system prompt will
-automatically to list the currently registered tools.
+update automatically to list the tools currently registered.

 ## Using the API